blogdaren/PHPCreeper/README.md

 use PHPCreeper\Downloader;
 use PHPCreeper\Parser;

-//uncomment line below to enable the single worker mode if you want to run without redis
+//uncomment the line below to enable the single worker mode if you want to run without redis
 //PHPCreeper::$isRunAsMultiWorker = false;

 //producer instance